TN 93 (01-26)

 DIAGNOSTIC TESTING, PHYSICAL FINDINGS, AND ICD-9-CM/ICD-10-CM CODING

-Diagnostic testing: Small cell carcinomas are often positive for NE markers chromogranin-A, synaptophysin and NSE although one or more of these markers may be negative in any given case.
-Like small cell carcinomas of the lung, tumor cells often show dot-like cytokeratin staining pattern and are often positive for TTF-1.
-In contrast to prostatic adenocarcinoma, tumor cells of small cell carcinoma are usually negative for androgen receptor and PSA but exceptions exist.
+Diagnostic testing: Small cell cancers are often positive for NE markers chromogranin-A, synaptophysin, and NSE although one or more of these markers may be negative in any given case.
+Like small cell cancers of the lung, tumor cells often show dot-like cytokeratin staining pattern and are often positive for TTF-1.
+In contrast to prostatic adenocarcinoma, tumor cells of small cell cancer are usually negative for androgen receptor and prostate-specific antigen (PSA) but exceptions exist.

-Physical findings: Small Cell Carcinoma of the Prostate presents as a solid growth pattern, which makes it difficult to separate from adenocarcinomas, however, immunohistochemical study can help in diagnosing this condition.
+Physical findings: Small cell cancer of the prostate presents as a solid growth pattern, which makes it difficult to separate from adenocarcinomas, however, immunohistochemical study can help in diagnosing this condition.

 ICD-9: 185.0